 In some countries, nasal lysine aspirin is used to perform and maintain aspirin desensitization.
 Why is this not available in the United States?

 Pharmaceutical companies appear to have no interest in bringing this drug to the United States.
 This is an older medication that is no longer patented, so it would not be profitable for them to do so.

-Should I try a biologic medication like Nucala or aspirin desensitization first?
+Should I try a biologic medication like Dupixent or aspirin desensitization?